Ed Perlmutter: 2006

 Perlmutter won the Democratic nomination for the 7th district by defeating former State Representative Peggy Lamm and college professor Herb Rubenstein, with 53% of the vote in the primary.
-State education chairman Rick O'Donnell was unopposed for the Republican nomination.
+State education chair Rick O'Donnell was unopposed for the Republican nomination.
 Dave Chandler, a Green, was also a candidate.

 The seat was held by Republican Bob Beauprez, who was reelected to a second term in 2004 with 55% of the vote, after winning his first term by only 121 votes.
 He left the seat at the end of the 2004–2006 term, having failed in his bid to become Governor of Colorado.

 In late September, O'Donnell was put on the defensive when ads appeared noting that he had previously supported abolishing Social Security.
 A Survey USA poll soon after that showed Perlmutter with a 54 to 37 percent lead, although GOP consultants guessed that the support was "soft".
 An October 4 poll released by Zogby showed Perlmutter ahead of O'Donnell by 45-34 percent.
 Cook Political Report rating: Republican Toss Up.
 CQPolitics rating: No Clear Favorite.

 In the end, Perlmutter (54%) soundly defeated O'Donnell (42%) for the congressional seat, helping Democrats to regain the majority in the U.S. House.